TheCrazyT/BlenderMhwModelImporter/README.md

   Make shure that "Import-Export: MHW Model Importer" in the user-preferences window under the section "add-ons" is checked.

+18.10.2018:

+Fixing annoying weight bug (weight information lost on import).
+On faces it created a weird problem of skin moving slow with the animation itself.

+Also:
+Restructurized code.
+Fixed bug with install.

 14.10.2018:

 Trying to remove vertex-count limit.